mja00/mja00.github.io/_posts/2020-12-02-elixir-phoenix-site-bans.md

 comments: false
 ---

-So I've been spending the last few months working on an [up and coming](https://github.com/Glimesh/glimesh.tv) streaming platform.
-Obviously we were going to need a way to globally ban accounts from the site without removing them.
-This is no way the best way of doing it but it works for what we needed for an alpha launch.
+So I’ve been spending the last few months working on an [up and coming streaming platform](https://github.com/Glimesh/glimesh.tv).
+Obviously, we would need a way to globally ban accounts from the site without removing them.
+This is not the best way to do it, but it works for what we needed for an alpha launch.
 You can view the entire PR [here](https://github.com/Glimesh/glimesh.tv/pull/132).

 ---

 ## Prepping the user table for bans

-First we needed to track who was actually banned, not really hard, just needed to edit our users schema to include a `is_banned` flag.
-Super simple, just needed to update the schema to:
+First, we needed to track who was banned, not really hard; we just needed to edit our `users` schema to include an `is_banned` flag.
+Super simple, only required to update the schema to:

 ```elixir
 schema "users" do